-Adjusting the front center seat (Regular Cab models) and rear center seat head restraints (Double Cab models)
+Adjusting the front center seat (Bench type seat) and rear center seat head restraints (Double Cab models)

 Always raise the head restraint one level from the stowed position when using.

 Head restraint precautions

 Observe the following precautions regarding the head restraints.
 Failure to do so may result in death or serious injury.